Is There Life After Death?

 We are the Universe learning about itself through our life experience, and evolving as it does so; this self-exploration will never cease, because the Cosmos' potential for growth, evolution, and self-experience will never be exhausted.

-Universe/Multiverse.
-While the individual, in the sense of
+individual, in the sense of "information", may enjoy

-"information", may enjoy considerable freedom of movement, karmic
+considerable freedom of movement, karmic linkages ("cause and

-own juice".
-This seems to be the view of the Eastern religions -
+seems to be the view of the Eastern religions - karmic chains

-karmic chains may only be transcended through "enlightenment", and
+may only be transcended through "enlightenment", and do not

 reincarnate).
 The Western view seems to be an all-or-nothing,

 one-time-only "salvation vs damnation".

 We are the eyes and ears, the emotions and

 intelligence of the Cosmos, the only way it has of experiencing